rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: Are dates in gregorian calendar only?

-MPT: That's a debate that's going on in the proposal right now
+MPT: That's a debate that's going on in the proposal right now.

 MJ: On that, Noda and Joda both said yes, and then Steven corrected it in Java 8 and said no. We want something that works well for ECMA402 and EcmaScript.